One can earn from blogs, yes that’s true!

 Yesterday I looked at the number of posts I’ve published on this site, and the first years are really prolific, posts after posts after posts were written and published.
 Then the writings tapered off as the years went by.
-The down-sliding productivity I attribute to me giving more focus to the ‘money sites’ or commercial websites that me and my husband owns, manages, and write for.

 It’s nice to look back on the journey of Penfires…

 - 2010 26 posts

 - 2017 20 posts

 - 2020 18 posts